Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 ---
 title: Agile Has Never Been Tried
-description: Bad Agile keeps the rituals and removes the autonomy.
-Then everyone acts surprised when the ceremonies do not produce adaptability.
+description: "Agile and communism share an implementation failure: people adopt the language, preserve the hierarchy, and blame the idea after refusing to redistribute power."
 tags: [software, management, agile, incentives, work]
 ---

-Agile and communism both have manifestos.
-There: that is the entire political comparison, and already more ideology than sprint planning deserves.
+Agile is like communism: neither has ever been tried, because every implementation reaches the part where people with power have to give some of it up and suddenly discovers a need for seventeen Jira statuses.

-Every failed implementation comes with someone standing nearby saying, "that was not real Agile."
-The line is annoying because it sounds like a dodge and, even more annoyingly, is sometimes true.
+The joke takes both ideas seriously.
+Communism requires shared ownership and control rather than replacing one ruling class with another.
+Agile requires teams to share operational authority rather than replacing project-plan terminology with sprint terminology.
+When the hierarchy remains intact, the implementation has skipped the premise.

-Most organizations do not implement Agile.
-They implement its meeting schedule inside the same command structure they had before.
+Every failed attempt still turns into a long explanation about the people who implemented it wrong.
+The explanation sounds convenient because it is repeated so often, but giving something the name communism does not mean workers own or control production.
+Sometimes people really do implement the opposite of an idea while keeping its name.
+The theory survives, the implementers go to a retrospective, and someone proposes trying the same revolution again with better facilitation.

+The Agile defence is often correct.
+Most organizations implement its meeting schedule inside the command structure they already had.
 The team gets the ceremonies while management keeps control.
-Everyone is told they are empowered, then handed a roadmap, a deadline, a dependency graph, a quarterly planning ritual, a velocity target, and a Jira workflow with seventeen statuses.
+Everyone is told they are empowered, then handed a roadmap, a deadline, a dependency graph, a quarterly planning ritual, a velocity target, and that Jira workflow with seventeen statuses.
 When the whole thing fails, someone announces that Agile does not work.

-The defence is too convenient to accept automatically.
-It is also sometimes correct: if a process keeps the ceremonies and removes the authority to respond to change, it has discarded the operational premise.
+Calling every failure an impure implementation would be too convenient if purity meant doctrinal trivia.
+Here it means the mechanism itself.
+A process that keeps the ceremonies and removes the authority to respond to change has discarded the operational premise, just as shared ownership without shared control has discarded the political one.
+The problem is people, but more specifically it is people preserving power while pretending to distribute it.

 ## The Manifesto Was Not Jira

 The [Agile Manifesto](https://agilemanifesto.org/) is short enough to read during a standup, which is funny because many standups have done more damage to Agile than any waterfall Gantt chart ever managed.
+Both ideologies have manifestos, and both put unusual faith in the people doing the work.

 The manifesto values: